-JL Woodruff, JC Dietrich, AB Kennedy, D Wirasaet, D Bolster, Z Silver, RL Kolar.
+JL Woodruff, JC Dietrich, A Kennedy, D Wirasaet, D Bolster, Z Silver, R Kolar.
 “Improving predictions of coastal flooding via sub-mesh corrections.”
-ASBPA 2019 National Coastal Conference, Myrtle Beach SC, 23 October 2019.
+Virtual ADCIRC Users Group Meeting, 30-31 March 2020.